bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

                               capsule-protocol = ?1
 ~~~

-The client now has a CONNECT-UDP tunnel to `doh.example.com`, over which it performs the following request using HTTP/3:
+The client now has a CONNECT-UDP tunnel to `doh.example.com`, over which it performs the following GET request using HTTP/3:

 ~~~
 HEADERS